exceptional-lang/exceptional/README.md

 Exceptional is a toy language and VM.
 It's original idea was the result of a discussion on using exceptions for control-flow.
 I joked that if _I_ were to create a language, the programmer would not have to choose between control-flow structures and exceptions; there would be no control-flow structures.

 Exceptional's VM is a terrible VM.
 Almost every line of code can be carbon-dated as I tried to learn Rust the hard way.
 The bytecode is probably garbage.
-If only Robert Nystrom hard finished [his book](http://www.craftinginterpreters.com/contents.html).
+If only Robert Nystrom had finished writing [his book](http://www.craftinginterpreters.com/contents.html).

 ## Language